xebia-functional/nine-cards-backend/README.md

 loads the values for some configuration settings from the environment.
 This gives you several ways to define your configuration settings:

 a.
-Run `sbt` passing the configuration settings, each setting having the form `-D{key}}={{value}}`, such as:
+Run `sbt` passing the configuration settings, each setting having the form `-D{key}}={{value}}`.

-        sbt -Ddb.default.driver="..."  -Ddb.default.url="..." -Ddb.default.user="..." -Ddb.default.password="..."
+   For example, to run the application in your local host, you would pass the databae configuration as follows:

+        sbt -Ddb.default.driver="org.postgresql.Driver" -Ddb.default.url="jdbc:postgresql://localhost/ninecards" -Ddb.default.user="ninecards" -Ddb.default.password="ninecards_pass"

 b.
-Write a configuration file with your settings, and pass that file to `sbt` using the `-Dconfig.file` option, as follows:
+Write a configuration file with your settings, and pass that file to `sbt` using the `-Dconfig.file` option.
+    For example, to run the application in yout local host, you can pass the [`localhost.conf` file](modules/api/src/main/resources/localhost.conf), as follows:

         sbt -Dconfig.file="modules/api/src/main/resources/localhost.conf"

 c.
 Set the shell environment variables used by the default configuration file.
-For instance, in `bash`, this is done as follows:
+    In `bash`, this is done with the command `export VAR=[VALUE]`, without spaces.
+    For instance, to initialize the environment variables related to the database configuration, and set them for local execution, you would run the following:

-        export DB_DEFAULT_DRIVER="..."
+        export DB_DEFAULT_DRIVER="org.postgresql.Driver"
-        export DB_DEFAULT_URL="..."
+        export DB_DEFAULT_URL="jdbc:postgresql://localhost/ninecards"
-        export DB_DEFAULT_USER="..."
+        export DB_DEFAULT_USER="ninecards"
-        export DB_DEFAULT_PASSWORD="..."
+        export DB_DEFAULT_PASSWORD="ninecards_pass"

+    Note that there should be no whitespace around the `=` sign.
+Note also that the settings only remain for the bash session.
-    Of course, you can write such settings in the `.bashrc` file, or in a executable shell script.
+    You can write such settings in the `.bashrc` file, or in a executable shell script.

 ### Testing and running the endpoints with Postman